pranayaryal/daily-diary/_posts/2017-02-26-decisiontree.md

 image: histPrice.png
 ---

-Let's look at a snapshot of a few rows of the dataset

 This dataset is from scikit-learn library of python.
 I have used Decision Tree Regressor to decide on the home price.
 The various features in the dataset used to predict price are: